Some new results on decidability for elementary algebra and geometry

 Now consider the sentence $\pInf$ asserting that there exist non-zero vectors but that the unit disc has no extreme points:

-The Krein-Milman theorem implies that the unit disc in a finite-dimensional normed space is the convex hull of its extreme points, so $\pInf$ cannot hold in finite dimensions.
-But the space $\real^*$ considered above (sequences of real numbers with finite support under the $\infty$-norm) has a unit disc with no extreme points: given any unit vector $\Vv$, pick an $n$ so that $\Vv_n = 0$ and set $\Vu_n = -1$, $\Vw_n = 1$ and $\Vu_i = \Vw_i = \Vv_i$ for $i \not= n$; then $\Vv = (\Vu + \Vw) / 2$.
+In a finite-dimensional normed space, the Krein-Milman theorem implies that the unit disc is the convex hull of its extreme points, so $\pInf$ cannot hold in finite dimensions.
+But when equipped with the $\infty$-norm, the space $\real^*$ considered above (sequences of real numbers with finite support) has a unit disc with no extreme points: given any unit vector $\Vv$, pick an $n$ so that $\Vv_n = 0$ and set $\Vu_n = -1$, $\Vw_n = 1$ and $\Vu_i = \Vw_i = \Vv_i$ for $i \not= n$; then $\Vv = (\Vu + \Vw) / 2$.
 Hence $\pInf$ holds in $\real^*$, so $\pInf$ is satisfiable but only has infinite-dimensional models.

 It is also interesting to observe that using the norm, we can find purely additive sentences that are satisfiable, but only in certain models with a specific finite dimension.
 In fact without using multiplication we can even characterize specific norms, e.g., the 1-norm and the euclidean norm on $\real^n$.